DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 - [x]  Lending increases the value of assets by gaining interest.
 - [ ]  Lending improves decentralization and security.
 - [x]  Borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.
-- [x]  Borrowing increases an investment's potential return through leveraging.
+- [ ]  Borrowing increases the borrowers capital.

 Hint: NoHint

 Explanation: Lending increases the value of assets by gaining interest on the lent assets and borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.
-Borrowing increases an investment's potential return through leveraging.

 Sub Topics: why-do-we-lending-borrowing